CPA AUD Study Guide (2026)

 The four standard audit opinions:

-The distinction between "material" and "material and pervasive" drives the choice between qualified and adverse/disclaimer opinions.
+The line between "material" and "material and pervasive" drives the choice between qualified and adverse/disclaimer opinions.
 This is one of the most frequently tested concepts on AUD.

 AUD Compared to Other CPA Sections